TheLe0/TheLe0/README.md

 ### About Me

-.NET Software Developer from Brazil, working day and night to increase my software developer skills.
+Full Stack Software Developer from Brazil, working day and night to increase my software developer skills.
 Working for <a href="https://www.coopsantaclara.com.br/">Cooperativa Santa Clara</a> as a regular job, and making my apps and APIs in the free time as a hobby.